If you have heard a black and white bird calling 'curra-wong, curra-wong' around your place, then you have just identified the Pied Currawong.

 Currawongs will walk along the rails of your veranda, perch on your clothesline or sing from the telegraph pole outside your home.

-You might see a Currawong foraging on your lawn.
-It is looking for grubs and insects to eat!
+If you see a Currawong foraging on your lawn, it is looking for grubs and insects to eat.

 Currawongs are omnivores, which means they eat both meat and plants.
 They prey on skinks, small birds and chicks, but they also love to eat berries.

 Currawongs are great helpers to have around.
-They also eat up carrion and clean up the streets.
+They also eat up carrion (dead animals) and clean up roadkill from the streets.